drts01/notes/stackedit/presentations/2020-py-env.md

 Python does not prescribe a way to setup one's environment.
 This has leads to many headaches and frustrations for even seasoned Pythonistas.

 Have you ever switched between projects to find one has suddenly stop working after updating the dependencies of the other?
 Or updating the dependencies resulted in the system packages.
 Have you discovered that the version of Python on your workstation, on your teammates' workstations, production all differ.

+Pythonistas do not have to live like this.
+There is a better way.

 Install over the system's packages.
 From mangling the system's Python. conflicting dependencies from installed applications and projects in development.